Gagniuc/PC-World/README.md

 - legacy Visual Basic runtime and ActiveX dependencies preserved with historical builds;
 - screenshots and other restoration material.

 There are many duplicated or slightly different source trees because this was a real production archive rather than a later cleaned-room project.
 A monthly build could contain small changes that were never merged back into a single canonical source directory.
+In 2004, GitHub did not yet exist, and modern distributed version-control workflows were not part of everyday software development.
+For a one-person project of this scale, development was still something of a "Wild West" in organizational terms: working copies, backups, monthly snapshots and manually duplicated directories often served the role that branches, commits and release tags would provide today.

 ---